 The Weddell Seal (Leptonychotes weddellii) is an abundant, non threatened species of seal and is one of the six species of seal that live in Antarctica, and amongst the four which are are specialists in ice-habitats.
 This seal has captured the imagination of many people with its large eyes and its chubby ‘bean-bag’ like body, but under the water they are one of the most efficient predators within the extreme environment of Antarctica.

 It is the most southern dwelling mammal and inhabits coastal circumpolar fast ice, which exposes it to air temperatures of -10 to -60°C, and sea water temperatures around -1.8°C. Due to feeding beneath the ice, its diet comprises mostly of fish, prawns and octopus.
 To feed in the water under the ice, this Seal has developed specific adaptations which allow it to access, see and capture its prey efficiently in order to survive.

 Diving and Gnawing…far from boring

-At the back of the Seals eye, it has a tapetum layer which is identifiable as the glow you may see in a cats eyes during dim lighting.
-This layer aids the vision of the Seal during deep dives and in dim lighting which is most prevalent during the austral winter.
+At the back of the seals eye, behind the retina , it has a tapetum layer which is identifiable as the glow you may see in a cats eyes during dim lighting.
+This layer increases the light reflected onto the retina which aids the vision of the seal in dim lighting and with deep dives under the ice, which is most prevalent during the austral winter.